Tooltips are like mini digital compasses: informative UI patterns that seamlessly guide users through their experience.

 Relevant tooltips gently educate users as they navigate a product.
 When well-designed, they can improve UX, encouraging usage, engagement, and adoption rates.

 As a concept, tooltips are simple to understand.
 But there's one essential principle to follow: they must be deployed strategically, or they could frustrate and annoy users instead of assisting them.

 Users want immediate results with minimal friction.
 Few are likely to re-engage with a product after a poor, invasive experience.
 This post will teach you how to leverage relevant, short, and commanding tooltips to delight your users and improve their overall experience.

 Tooltips provide users with additional information that paves the way for their success.
 A tooltip is a brief message that appears when a user interacts with a specific app or website element.
 They're triggered when a user clicks on an icon or another active element or hovers over an on-page item.

-You want to build trust with your customers through varied engagement strategies, but you don’t want to risk annoying them by getting in touch too frequently.
+A good tooltip is subtle, provides the user with valuable information, and then gets out of the way.
+After all, encouraging users to explore your product requires a delicate balance.
+You want to build trust with your customers through varied engagement strategies but avoid annoying them by getting in touch too frequently.